Featuredutka/kittybot/README.md

 # kittybot
-A simple bot for sending cat pictures to work chats made with VK API
+A bot for sending cat pictures to work chats made with VK API

 <aside>
 💡 **v.1.0**